-The minutes of the meetings are shared with all club members once they have been agreed and signed by the Club Chair.
+All meeting minutes can be made available on request.
 Further information as to how the GNC Committee operates is detailed in the GNC Constitution.

-The GNC Committee consists of: Chair (Abbie Barker); Vice Chair (Lydia Reeves); Safeguarding Officer (Sarah Sherring); Treasurer (Samantha Bingham); Secretary (Sophie Hooley); Lead Player Forum Representative (Rachelle Billington); Coach Development Lead (Toni Smyth); Officiating Development Lead (Rebecca Squire); Social Secretary (Polly Ridgway); Fundraising Lead (Amy Schofield); and Publicity Lead (Nicki Berzina).
+The current GNC Committee is made up of the following; Chair (Lydia Reeves); Vice Chair (Polly Land) Safeguarding Officer (Sarah Sherring); Treasurer (Jordyn Baker); Secretary (Sophie Hooley); Lead Player Forum Representative (Rachelle Billington); Coach Development Lead (Toni Smyth); Officiating Development Lead (Abbie Barker); Social Secretary (Nicki Berzina); Fundraising Lead (Amy Schofield); and Publicity Lead (Lily Adam)